kkoscielniak/digital-garden/knowledge/off-sec/glossary/payload.md

 title: Payload
 ---

-A _payload_ in malware (or hacking in general) is the part that does the actual damage to an infected computer.
+A _payload_ (in malware) - the part that does the actual damage to an infected computer